 Probably the most popular beach is Hat Sai Ree.
 It's positioned north of Mae Hat just beyond a small promontory.
 The beach itself is a long classical curve of white sand that stretches for two kilometres and backed up with a sprinkling of coconut palms (see photo below) and around twenty or so bungalow type resorts.
 Nearby is the popular expat rendezvous called Suthep serving all kinds of western grub such as pizza, pasta, a variety of vegetarian food as well as tasty Thai cuisine.

 Running up from the back of the beach is a narrow paved track that takes you to the village of Ban Hat Sai Ree, a thriving village of travel agencies, supermarkets, and internet cafes.
-The stylish New Heaven Deli and Bakery on the southern side of the island is tops for lovers of pastries.
-This is the where you'll get great home-backed breads and cakes as well as pies, sandwiches, salads and shakes.
+The stylish New Heaven Deli and Bakery on the southern side of the island are tops for lovers of pastries.
+This is the where you'll get great home-baked bread and cakes as well as pies, sandwiches, salads and shakes.

 The southern region of Ko Tao Island has several attractions, one of which is Freedom Beach, an idyllic white sandy patch carved out of the Laem Tato headland.
 It is secluded, it is palm-lined and it is beautiful.